The Digital Archaeology Record (tDAR)

 - MN Description set to The Digital Archaeological Record (tDAR) is an international digital repository for the digital records of archaeological investigations. tDAR’s use, development, and maintenance are governed by Digital Antiquity, an organization dedicated to ensuring the long-term preservation of irreplaceable archaeological data and to broadening the access to these data.

 - % Done changed from 10 to 50

 #14 Updated by Laura Moyers about 6 years ago

 - Target version changed from Deploy by end of Y3Q1 to Operational

 - Status changed from In Review to Operational

 Announced 25 January 2017: https://www.dataone.org/news/dataone-welcomes-tdar

-#19 Updated by Amy Forrester almost 4 years ago
+#19 Updated by Amy Forrester about 4 years ago

 From Mary Whelan Mary.Whelan@asu.edu: Brian Castellanos has taken another job and is no longer with tDAR.
 We are currently searching for a new programmer, and perhaps will have someone in place in February.